StratifyLabs/StratifyBlog/content/device/2020-12-22-RAII-Everywhere-in-Cpp.md

 ## Guarding Resources

 Another common use of RAII is when locking/unlocking Mutexes.
-This is a guard approach that works for other situations as well.
+This is a "guard" approach that works for other situations as well.

 Here's the mutex guard: